Governance

 The Company will ensure, where necessary, that all Directors receive the necessary updates and training to keep their skillset up to date.

-The board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.
+The board should regularly review its performance as a unit, as well as that of its committees and the individual directors.

 However, all Directors are evaluated on an ongoing basis before being proposed for re-election to ensure that their performance is and continues to be effective, that where appropriate they maintain their independence and that they are demonstrating continued commitment to the role.